NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Getting-Started/introduction.md

 ### How to contribute to this resource

-The files are hosted at a [repo on GitHub](https://github.com/NFDI4Microbiota/nfdi4microbiota-knowledge-base).
+The files are hosted at a [repository on GitHub](https://github.com/NFDI4Microbiota/nfdi4microbiota-knowledge-base).
 You can contribute by suggesting new content in [an issue](https://github.com/NFDI4Microbiota/nfdi4microbiota-knowledge-base/issues)